BlackRock Increases Position in Farmers & Merchants Bancorp (FMAO)

-Fintel reports that BlackRock has filed a 13G form with the SEC disclosing ownership of 5.38MM shares of Farmers & Merchants Bancorp Inc (FMAO).
-This represents 6.7% of the company.
+Fintel reports that BlackRock has filed a 13G form with the SEC disclosing ownership of 4.41MM shares of Farmers & Merchants Bancorp Inc (FMAO).
+This represents 9.5% of the company.

-In their previous filing dated February 9, 2023 they reported 5.38MM shares and 6.70% of the company, a decrease in shares of 0.00% and a decrease in total ownership of 0.80% (calculated as current - previous percent ownership).
+In their previous filing dated February 13, 2023 they reported 32.81MM shares and 9.40% of the company, a decrease in shares of 923.58% and an increase in total ownership of 0.10% (calculated as current - previous percent ownership).

 The projected annual revenue for Farmers & Merchants Bancorp is $99MM, an increase of 1.61%.
 The projected annual EPS is $2.84, an increase of 15.48%.